VividVisions/node-turbo/README.md

 # node-turbo

-A library for Node.js to assist with the server side of [37signals](https://37signals.com)' [Hotwire Turbo](https://turbo.hotwired.dev) framework.
+node-turbo is a library for Node.js to assist with the server side of [37signals](https://37signals.com)' [Hotwire Turbo](https://turbo.hotwired.dev) framework.
 It provides classes and functions for Web servers and also convenience functions for the frameworks [Koa](https://koajs.com) and [Express](https://expressjs.com) as well as for [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) and [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).

 This documentation assumes that you are familiar with Turbo and its [handbook](https://turbo.hotwired.dev/handbook/introduction).

 ## Table of Contents

 - [Installation](#installation)
 - [Compatibility](#compatibility)
   - [Browser](#browser)